roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ## Solution overview

-For more information about this solution, see [Blueprint for PCI DSS-compliant environments](http://aka.ms/pciblueprint).
+For more information about this solution, see [Azure Solutions Blueprint for PCI DSS-compliant environments](http://aka.ms/pciblueprint).

 ## Disclaimer and acknowledgements